 Could John Liu be running for Congress?

 The indefatigable ex-comptroller, who ran an unsuccessful bid for mayor, has been the subject of still-undefined rumors that he’s contemplating a primary bid against Queens Congresswoman Grace Meng, a fellow Democrat.

 Pressed with repeated phone calls, texts and direct questions asked of his spokesperson through email, Mr. Liu wouldn’t deny his interest.

-Queens Congresswoman Grace Meng was attacked Tuesday night in Washington D.C., her office announced today.
+Queens Congresswoman Grace Meng was attacked Tuesday night in Washington D.C.

 Ms. Meng was hit over her head and robbed of her Gucci handbag, but did not suffer serious injures, according to the account; she was left with a bruise on her chin and underwent a CAT scan at George Washington University Hospital.